YMCA Children's Program

 All students are required to wear appropriate dance attire.
 For the health and safety of the your child we require that they wear cover ups and street shoes to and from dance classes.

 For your convenience, we are working with The Sock Basket, a dance attire store located on the corner of Laurens Road and Woodruff Road (2433 Laurens Road om Greenville.
 We have picked out all the necessary attire that your child needs so that buying dance attire is simple and easy.
-Go into The Sock Basket and tell them that you are with the YMCA program and would like to purchase your required attire..
-Please bring the following voucher with you when you pick up your items (if you forget it than the staff at the Sock Basket should have extras).
+Go into The Sock Basket and tell them that you are with the YMCA program and would like to purchase your required attire.
 They will give you the options we have chosen and help you with shoe fittings.

 Must be secured off the neck and away from the face.
 Students in ballet class are asked to have hair pinned up in a bun or as secure as possible.